uilab-kaist/cs774-ethics-fall-2020/README.md

 You will challenge the findings in the articles as to their accurate reporting and interpretation;  you will discuss relevance to the current time and various locales with different cultural backgrounds.
 You will present and discuss ideas for future research directions in AI and ethics.

-- 16 in-class discussion (see schedule)
+- 12 in-class discussion (see schedule)
-- Organize a group of 3~4 people, and have time to present what you read and discuss (you can use Korean if everyone is comfortable with Korean)
+- Organize a group of 5~6 people, and have time to present what you read and discuss (you can use Korean if everyone is comfortable with Korean)
-- (All/Half) of groups present your discussion result to the peers at the end of class (depends on registration) and submit your questions and answers as pdf file until midnight.
+- All groups should submit their result at the end of class.
+- See the details on this [page](https://uilab-kaist.github.io/cs774-ethics-fall-2020/discussion)

 ### Team Projects